puppetlabs-toy-chest/puppetlabs-aws/examples/postgres-rds-example/README.md

 ## It should look something like this
 ![Final Look](./images/final-screen.png?raw=true)

-You can now check your security group is correct by using Puppet resource commands:
+You can now check to see if your security group is correct by using `puppet resource` commands:

     puppet resource rds_db_securitygroup rds-postgres-db_securitygroup